 Ferguson: You know the schedule; first, we dine.
 Then, I fucked your sister.
 Then, everybody else got so turned on, they fucked her too.

+In terms of the drama on offer, it’s safe to say there isn’t a single actor in the film who gives anything near to a decent performance, though whether this is because they’re in on the joke is difficult to fathom.
+Billy Warlock would go on to a career in Baywatch, where his flawless tan and sculpted hair would compliment the tone of the show perfectly.
+Devin DeVasquez, meanwhile, hit her commercial peak in Society, before fading from the industry via a surfeit of z-list support roles, only to return later in her career as a TV producer on The Bay.
 Thankfully, in this particular instance, rather than hampering the film in any way, the unwieldy dialogue and dire acting is advantageous.
 Character interactions have a contrived sheen about them, which, whether intentionally or not, adds to the surface vibe of the community under scrutiny.
 The upper echelons of society are characterized by their affectation.
 Beneath the surface, a rottenness prevails, represented at the film’s commencement by the putrescence of Whitney’s apple.

 Ultimately, for a film that deals primarily in blackly-humorous social satire, it ends on a bit of a bum note.
 Whitney’s stand against the homogenous blob-like horrors of the status quo results in a Pyrrhic victory of limited significance.
 Society will continue unhindered, following a bump in the road that is easily negotiated.
 The rich will continue to eat the poor, quite literally, in order to perpetuate themselves and sate their venal appetites.